 It’s important not to ask for clip art to be incorporated into your logo.
 Not only is this offensive to the artist, but if you want a clip art logo, just go buy a clip art logo.

-Go over the necessities, agree on terms, and finalize the contract
+Go over the project, agree on terms, and finalize the contract

 Most graphic designers will work on contracts.
 Though this might seem a bit intimidating, it’s to protect them and their work but it’s also to protect you and what you are agreeing to purchase.
 All of your rights are in this contract so if you are receiving full rights to the design, it will be in there.
 If you are only buying limited rights, it too will be in there.
 Look over the contract carefully to make sure you are happy with the terms, if you have change requests just ask, this contact is as much for you as it is for them.
 Contracts are a good thing.